 Please click on the logo for more information.

 Derek Walker has his own site called allatsea.co.za, which to quote from his site "is really a glimpse at the world that I live in and have lived in.
 It encompasses many things, although the main focus is on transportation and memorials."
 On Derek's site, there are three sections which cover the Victoria Cross, with photographs of Victoria Cross graves in both the UK and South Africa, and a section of Victoria Cross plaques from the National Memorial Arboretum, Alrewas.
 Derek has kindly allowed permission to use some of his images on this site.
 Please check out his excellent site in return!
+NOW CLOSED

 The George Cross Researchers Group is a group on Facebook which is dedicated to honouring the men and women who have been awarded the joint highest award for gallantry in the British and former Commonwealth Honours System.
 It covers all the recipients of the Empire Gallantry Medal who were automatically awarded the George Cross on its inception by King George VI on 24th September 1940, and the recipients of the Albert and Edward Medals who exchanged their medals after 1971, or were alive in 1971 but chose to decline the offer to exchange.
 The group is headed by Terry Hissey, who is a leading authority on the George Cross having worked with Marion Hebblethwaite and her "One Step Further" series of books on the recipients of the George Cross.
 Terry has also written books himself on the subject such as "Come If Ye Dare".
 The group also has several notable contributors including Kevin Brazier (author of The Complete George Cross), Peter Norton GC (Chairman of the VC/GC Association), Gary Stapleton (Chairman of the VC Trust), Alastair Kennedy-Rose, Steve Lee (Memorials to Valour website), Anthony Staunton (an author on Australian VC and GC recipients) and Derek Hollowday (a relative of Vivian Hollowday GC) who has supplied several great images for my page on Hollowday GC.
 Please click on the image of the George Cross below to visit this group and request membership.